Let’s start this article by addressing the giant reindeer in the room: Why bother messing around with baby stocking stuffers in the first place?

-- Filling a stocking is a great way to skate by the holidays when money is short.
+- Purchasing baby stocking stuffers is brilliant way to skate through the holidays when money is short.
 (Remember: Baby = 99% clueless)

-That said, if you have other kids in the house, skipping the stocking may open the door to a whole host of other problems:
+That said, if you have other kids in the house, skipping the stocking may cause a whole host of other problems:

-So your preschooler grows up with either a perfectionistic complex and severe anxiety problems.
+The logical result of that conversation is a preschooler who grows up with either a perfectionistic complex or severe anxiety problems. #parentingWIN

 In an effort to prevent such trauma, here are ten different ideas for baby stocking stuffers that will cost you less than $10.
-(And honestly, most are less than $10.)
+(And in some cases, like this shaker, way less than $10.)